Athlyn Green is an intuitive counselor who also combines psychological and self-empowerment approaches.

 If you are a well-rounded person who generally tries to look on the bright side and only occasionally feels down, the following scenario can be particularly infuriating.

 One form of undermining occurs when you are made to feel ashamed or deficient for expressing honest emotions or sadness.
 You know you have been there each time your friend needed to express emotion and you may have always been available to listen when this person needed to talk.
-You treated your friend's feelings as legitimate and valid and it's not unreasonable to have expected the same courtesy; however, when you turned to your friend, instead of being given a listening ear and sympathy, your feeling were dismissed or you were shut down.
+You treated your friend's feelings as legitimate and valid and it's not unreasonable to have expected the same courtesy; however, when you turned to your friend, instead of being given a listening ear and sympathy, your feeling was dismissed or you were shut down.
 It may have been intimated that you were being overly negative and needed to work on being more positive.
 If this has ever happened to you, you no doubt came away feeling a sense of outrage that your friend viewed their feelings as valid but invalidated yours.

 There's a reason for the saying "fair-weather friend."
-Such a person usually expects you to be at their beck-and-call through life's ups-and-downs and through any emergency but they are nowhere to be found when you go through the same things--and worse still, you are made to feel guilty for turning to them, as if in expressing your feeling, you were somehow lacking.
+Such a person usually expects you to be at their beck-and-call through life's ups-and-downs and through any emergency but they are nowhere to be found when you go through the same things--and worse still, you are made to feel guilty for turning to them as if in expressing your feeling, you were somehow lacking.

-In any friendship there has to be give-and-take and a willingness to be there in good times and bad.
+In any friendship, there has to be give-and-take and a willingness to be there in good times and bad.
 When someone doesn't show you this courtesy, you are being shortchanged.

 How an Underminer Turns The Tables on You